 Hakan’s national team story is quite bizarre.
 He had been called up by German youth national teams when he was just a high school student, but the principal of the school didn’t let him join the team because he hadn’t participated in his lessons regularly and he needed to attend the lessons and exams.
 Couple of months later, Turkish FA invited him to join Turkish national team and he started to play for the age groups of Turkey.
 Up until now, he has 42 matches for age groups of Turkey and managed to score 8 goals.
 Recently he has been called up to the Turkish national team by Fatih Terim and made his debut in a 5-0 against Andorra; he was on the bench against Romania.
 He’ll be a key figure for the national team in coming tournaments.
 There is a slight chance for Turkey to go to Brazil and play at World Cup but he is definitely going to have a massive role to play in 2016 European Championship qualifications.

 Hakan Calhanoglu featured in our list of 100 Best Young Players to Watch-out for in 2014.
 He was at #16 in our list of midfielders.
 See the entire list here.
+The Turk followed that up with the #1 spot in the midfielders category in the 2015 version of the list and was also voted as the Youngster of the Season by Outside of the Boot’s readers at the 2014-15 End of Season awards.

 Great passer, good ball control, and a flawless first touch, Hakan Calhanoglu is the perfect man to sit behind the striker.
 He is extremely lithe in tight areas, and manages to find a pass even if he is under pressure from an opponent.
 Dominant on the pitch, he likes to control the game utilising his technical attributes.
 As far as I’ve observed about him, he has a good influence on the rhythm of the game.
 Flawless free-kick taker, he has also scored some magnificent goals from outside of the box (most recently against Braunschweig).